ChihuaWars/CESM-Analytics/README.md

 * This project was run on Windows 10.

 ## Directory of Repo Files
 * Practicum Proposal.
-A complete description of the background for the project and week-byweek outline of steps.
+A complete description of the background for the project and week-by-week outline of steps.
 * Data Dictionary.
 Dictionary of features parsed from CESM timing files.
 * sample_timing_file.
 Look at an original .txt file before it's been parsed.
+* cmip_09_10_2019.json.
+JSON file containing 6088 timing files from CMIP6 experiments: July 20, 2018 through September 20, 2019.
+* CESM JSON to SQL + Outlier Detection Thesis1.ipynb.
+Jupyter Notebook (Python) that takes the cmip_09_10_2019.json file, converts to a Pandas dataframe, sets datatypes, removes outliers, and saves the results as df_NoOutlier-Thesis.csv.
+* df-NoOutlier-Thesis.csv.
+Data file used in CESM Upgrade Analysis Thesis 1.ipynb and ATM Component Analysis Thesis 1.ipynb.
+* CESM Upgrade Analysis Thesis 1.ipynb.
+Using df_NoOutlier-Thesis.csv created from the CESM JSON to SQL + Outlier Detection Thesis1 notebook, this Jupyter Notebook establishes basic metrics for CMIP6 experiments on CESM2 and analyzes the performance of cases and ensembles before and after a system upgrade on the Cheyenne supercomputer.
+* ATM Component Analysis Thesis 1.ipynb.
+Using df_NoOutlier-Thesis.csv, this Jupyter Notebook analyzes the performance of the atmospheric component before and after a system upgrade on the Cheyenne supercomputer.
+* Lolita Mannik Practicum I.pptx.
+Power point presentation for part I of the thesis probject (EDA and upgrade analysis).

 Say what the step will be